-SA Health has a number of immunisation programs to ensure that we all have access to the right immunisations at the right time.
+SA Health has a number of campaigns (see below) and immunisation programs to ensure that we all have access to the right immunisations at the right time.

 Big help for little adventurers